kshvmdn/nba.js/README.md

 # NBA Games
-Get live NBA game updates through your command line.
+Get live updates for NBA games and standings through your command line.

 ### Usage